TheShadowsOfTime/AShadowInTime/README.md

 A Shadow In Time
 =============

 A Shadow In Time is a first person shooter RPG fps game for the PC.
-The game is coded in Java, and uses jMonkeyEngine.
+The game is coded in Java.
 The game is developed and maintained by cjs07.

 <p>Current Version: N/A (Indev)</p>
 <p>Release Date: Unknown</p>